-Let $I$ be an ideal defining a $G$-cluster and $\Gamma_{I}$ its graph.
-The elements of $\Gamma_{I}$ form a basis for the vector space $\mathbb{C}[x,y]/I$, and every irreducible representation $\rho$ has (dim$\rho$) number of elements in $\Gamma_I$.
-Suppose for simplicity that $\rho$ is a 1-dimensional irreducible representation of $G$.
-Then $\rho$ can be considered as a 1-dimensional vector space with basis $g$, and whenever an element $f$ in $\rho$ is not basis of $\rho$ we have a relation of the form $f=a\cdot g$ for some $a\in\mathbb{C}$.
-In particular $f-ag\in I$. \\
+Therefore, for every representation $\rho_j\in\Irr H$ not contained in the overlap $O$, we obtain one element in every 1-dimensional representation $\rho_j^\pm$ of $G$, and two elements in every 2-dimensional irreducible representation $V_j$ of $G$ as desired.
+In $O$ we only get one element either in $\rho_j^+$ or $\rho_j^-$, and only one pair in $V_r$.
+Thus, to form a $G$-graph from a $qG$-graph we need to add new elements in the representations of $G$ arising from representations of $H$ contained in $O$.

-In order to easily describe the $G$-graph we can always take $a=0$, so that $f=0$ in $\mathbb{C}[x,y]/I$.
-More precisely, the choice of taking all constants to be equal to zero for a given $G$-cluster corresponds to looking at the origin of the affine open set defined by the $G$-graph.
-The set of these $G$-clusters located at the origins describes the 0-dimensional strata of \Hilb{G}. \\
+\begin{rem} Let $I$ be an ideal defining a $G$-cluster and let $\Gamma$ be a choice of $G$-graph represented by $I$.
+Suppose for simplicity that $\rho$ is a 1-dimensional irreducible representation of $G$ and let $g\in\rho$ be an element in $\Gamma$.
+Since modulo $I$ the module $S_\rho$ can be considered as a 1-dimensional vector space with basis $g$, for any other polynomial $f\in\rho$ not in $\Gamma$ we have a relation of the form $f\equiv a\cdot g$ (mod $I$) for some $a\in\mathbb{C}$.
+Doing the same for every irreducible representation of $G$ we obtain the relation of any semi-invariant polynomial as a $\C$-linear combination of elements in $\Gamma$ (mod $I$).
+We can (and do) choose to take all coefficients equal to zero.
+In other words, we take the ideal representing $\Gamma$, which geometrically corresponds to look at the intersection points of two of the exceptional curves in $\Hilb{G}{\C^2}$ plus the strict transform of the coordinate axis in $\C^2$. \end{rem}

-As we have seen in Section \ref{RepTh}, instead of having monomials in every irreducible representation we can have sums of monomials.
-This creates the new phenomenon of {\em ``twin''} elements in the $G$-graphs which does not appear in the Abelian case.
-For example, let $f=x^{i}y^{j}-x^{j}y^{i}$ with $i>j$ be an element in some 1-dimensional representation $\rho$.
+If $\Gamma$ is a $G$-graph and $G$ is abelian we can always choose monomials for the elements in $\Gamma$.
+In our case we need to deal with combinations of monomials identified by $\beta$, which creates the new phenomenon of {\em twin elements} in $G$-graphs (see Example \ref{ex!twins}).
+For instance, let $f=x^{i}y^{j}-x^{j}y^{i}$ with $i>j$ be an element in some 1-dimensional representation $\rho$.